longinus89/angular4-portfolio/README.md

 # angular4-portfolio

-My portfolio developed with angular 4
+This is my portfolio coded with angular 4

+## Local setup

+- Install the dependencies with `npm install`
+- Start in local with `npm start`
+- Build with `npm run build`